sqlite/sqlite/doc/tcl_extension_intro.md

 passed to the Tcl command named "unknown".
 In the tclshext-augmented Tcl environment, that procedure is implemented by C code which treats a purported command with a leading '.' specially, by attempting to find it in the shell's repertoire of dot commands.
 If found (unambiguously), it is then executed and the result (such as it is) returned to the caller.
-(footnote: The sqlite3 dot commands return the empty result on success.)
+(The sqlite3 shell dot-commands return the empty result on success.)
 So, assuming there is a dot command invokable as .dotcmd, (which there could be if another extension provided it), it can be found and executed from the Tcl execution environment